-The U.S. flavors market is expected to reach USD 4.87 billion by 2025, according to a new report by Grand View Research, Inc. Increasing consumption of processed & ready-to-eat products has fostered the demand for flavor enhancing additives to offset low food quality and tasteless products.
+The U.S. flavors market size is expected to reach USD 4.87 billion by 2025, expanding at a CAGR of 2.2%, according to a new report by Grand View Research, Inc. Increasing consumption of processed & ready-to-eat products has fostered the demand for flavor enhancing additives to offset low food quality and tasteless products.

 Increasing consumer awareness regarding detrimental effects of synthetic chemicals in artificial food ingredients is expected to promote organic & natural flavor consumption.
 Rising consumer disposable income and expanding food & beverage sector in the U.S are also expected to contribute to natural extracts demand over the forecast period.